-- Develop six Metabolomics resource cores around the country to help scientists include metabolomics in their research
+- Developed six Metabolomics resource cores around the country to help scientists include metabolomics in their research

-- Support many different training opportunities to teach scientists how to do their own metabolomics research
+- Supported many different training opportunities to teach scientists how to do their own metabolomics research

-- Support the development of new tools and technology to make metabolomics more accessible to scientists
+- Supported the development of new tools and technology to make metabolomics more accessible to scientists

-- Help develop national and international standards for metabolomics data quality, storage, and usage
+- Helped develop national and international standards for metabolomics data quality, storage, and usage

-- Support the development of new ways to identify unknown metabolite
+- Supported the development of new ways to identify unknown metabolites